The world of Let It Be, it’s clear, has been drastically changed. There are no chicks in the background, anymore:

 In this way, Let It Be works as a kind of artistic bridge from their tousled innocence to later individual personas.
 We hear some of the hard-eyed brilliance found on Lennon’s first solo album, the hopeful bliss of George Harrison’s future musings and the overly pretty pop perfection of Paul McCartney’s 1970s projects.

-Minus Spector’s added-on artifice, Let It Be now feels more like what it once was: A transitional album, but an album that might one day lead to Abbey Road.
+Minus Spector’s added-on artifice, and with a correspondingly heightened presence for organist Billy Preston, Let It Be now feels more like what it once was: A transitional album, but an album that might one day lead to Abbey Road.

 And, boy, did that change my world.